elizabeth-poggie/elizabeth-poggie/_content/notes/08-user-interfaces.md

 oh no !!
 Everything Disappears !!
 Why ?
 This is because the div has children elements (our image) that we do not want to disappear. ok so let's take a new approach.

-- The first thing we should consider is that we dont want the interaction of one user story to impact other user stories
+- The first thing we should consider is that we don't want the interaction of one user story to impact other user stories
 - And 2, we do not want to have the styling of the parent div to impact children elements && for padding changes to be affected either.

 So let's make a new class as a new strat called `noRing` that we add only when a user clicks. maybe we want to change the look and feel of this class in 2 years, who knows.